AgrimGupta195/v0-clone/README.md

 - **PostgreSQL**: The primary database used for storing application data.
 It is managed via Prisma, ensuring efficient and reliable data operations.

 ### Authentication
-- **NextAuth.js**: Handles user authentication and session management.
-It supports multiple providers and ensures secure access to the application.
+- **Clerk**: Handles user authentication and session management.
+It provides a seamless and secure authentication experience with support for multiple providers and pre-built UI components.

 ### State Management
 - **React Context API**: Used for managing global state across the application, such as user authentication status and theme preferences.